pdkarhnak/marfs-mustang-devel/src/mustang/README.md

 build process may be integrated with the general MarFS build system in a future release.

-Assuming that building with the `Makefile` is necessary users must edit the `MARFS_PREFIX` variable within the provided `Makefile` to match the path which was passed to the `--prefix=` argument when running `./configure` to build MarFS.
+Assuming that building with the `Makefile` is necessary, users must edit the `MARFS_PREFIX` variable within the provided `Makefile` to match the path which was passed to the `--prefix=` argument when running `./configure` to build MarFS.
 Other macros within the Makefile are defined relative to `MARFS_PREFIX`